- July 3, 2018

-The Wolper Law Firm is currently investigating claims against Bradley Tennison, a former Financial Advisor at Geneos Wealth Management, Inc. in Mesa, Arizona.
+The Wolper Law Firm, P.A. is currently investigating claims against Bradley Tennison, a former Financial Advisor at Geneos Wealth Management, Inc. in Mesa, Arizona.
 Bradley Tennison first entered the securities industry in 1992 and previously worked for Oberlin Financial Corp. and First Allied Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 2, 2018, Bradley Tennison was censured by FINRA for, among other things, allegedly engaging in private securities transactions at Geneos Wealth Management.
 This unlawful practice is referred to in industry as “selling away.”
 Bradley Tennison was indefinitely barred from associating with a FINRA member brokerage firm and was also discharged by Geneos Wealth Management, his employer.